MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/Ignite_2025/MIP-1-information-protection.md

 1. On the confirmation page, select **Done**.

-You've successfully configured an auto-apply policy for project data.
-Any content containing Contoso project codes is automatically labeled with the Project data sensitivity label, helping prevent sensitive information from appearing in Copilot responses or being shared inappropriately.
+You configured an auto-apply policy that labels content containing Contoso project codes with the Project data label.
+This ensures project information is consistently classified and protected before it appears in Copilot or is shared externally.

 ## Task 8 – Configure default sensitivity labels

-In this task, you'll configure a default labeling policy to make sure all new content starts with a baseline level of protection.
-This helps prevent unlabeled internal documents, emails, meetings, and Fabric content from appearing in Copilot results or being shared without classification.
+To make sure every new document and email starts with a baseline level of protection, you'll create a default labeling policy.
+Default labels apply automatically to new content and help prevent unlabeled data from appearing in Copilot results.

 1. In the Microsoft Purview portal, under **Information Protection**, expand **Policies** then select **Label publishing policies**.